Codeabc27/google_AI_agent_day_1/README.md

-# Google ADK Agent Setup on Kaggle
+Google ADK Agent Setup on Kaggle

-This project demonstrates how to use the Google Agent Development Kit (ADK) with Gemini API for question answering in Kaggle notebooks.

-## Setup Instructions
+Welcome to this simple project where you can set up and run a helpful AI assistant using Google’s Agent Development Kit (ADK) and Gemini API—all within a Kaggle notebook!

+What’s this project about?
+This project shows you how to connect to Google’s ADK using your Gemini API key and create a smart assistant that can answer questions, search Google, and help you get information on the fly.
+It’s perfect if you want to explore conversational AI with cutting-edge Google models, right from your Kaggle environment.

+How to get started
-1. **Add your Google API key to Kaggle Secrets**
+Get your Google API key ready
-   - Go to your Kaggle notebook → Settings → Secrets
+Before running, you need a Gemini API key from Google.
+Once you have it, go to your Kaggle notebook → Settings → Secrets and add:

+Key: GOOGLE_API_KEY

-   - Add key: `GOOGLE_API_KEY` with your Gemini API key as the value
+Value: your actual API key (keep this private!)

-2. **Upload `google_adk_agent_setup.py` to Kaggle notebook**

-3. **Run the notebook cells**
-   - Import and setup the agent
+Upload the script
+Upload the file google_adk_agent_setup.py to your Kaggle notebook workspace.

+Run the code
+Run the cells step-by-step to set up the agent and start the assistant.
+The script also includes a helper for opening the ADK web UI in your browser so you can interact with the assistant nicely.

+Ask your assistant
+Use the provided example lines to start chatting with the agent asynchronously.
+You can ask it anything like “What is the Agent Development Kit from Google?” or “What languages does the SDK support?” and get smart answers in return.

+Live demo tips
-   - Run the helper function `get_adk_proxy_url()` to get the proxy UI URL for visual interface
+The ADK web UI runs separately.
+Use the helper function get_adk_proxy_url() to get a clickable link that opens the interface.
-   - Run the ADK web UI in a separate cell (e.g., `!adk web start ...` as per Google docs)
-   - Use agent runner to query questions asynchronously

-## Live Demo

-Use the example code snippet below in Kaggle (async context):
+Make sure to run the web UI cell before clicking that link, or you might run into errors.

+The example usage runs asynchronously, so if you’re running in Kaggle, be sure to use asyncio or run it in an async-friendly environment.

+Why this project?
+Explore Google’s latest AI agent toolkit with real API integration

+See how to securely handle API keys with Kaggle Secrets

+Learn how to build interactive AI apps inside notebooks

+Quickly prototype intelligent assistants with web UI support

+Need help or want to contribute?
+Feel free to open issues or pull requests if you find bugs or want to improve the example.
+Happy coding and exploring AI agents!